New date for CCD1st Holy Communions will be Saturday 10 October 2020 at 11am.

-2019-20: First Communion Class started Sunday 15th Sept and is running every Sunday except School Holidays until June 2020.
+2020 First Communion Class will start early Sept (date tba) and will run every Sunday except School Holidays until June 2021.

-First Meeting for Parents in the Hall: Sunday 22 Sept at 12:15pm.
+CCD First Meeting for Parents in the Hall: One Sunday tba in Sept at 12:15pm.

-First Reconciliation: Sat 7 March 2020 at 11:30am; just following the 11am Mass. ( If some FHC children miss 1st Reconciliation, parents please contact the parish to set an appointment with one of the priests.)
+CCD First Reconciliation: one Saturday early 2021 at 11:30am; just following the 11am Mass. ( If some FHC children miss 1st Reconciliation, parents please contact the parish to set an appointment with one of the priests.)

-NB: Marymount School children First Communion at St Joseph's on Saturday 16 May at 11am
+NB: Marymount School children First Communion at St Joseph's will be on Saturday 29 May at 11am; retreat/Practice Friday 28 May at 9:30am at St Joseph's Church

 Without the celebration of the Mass the Church on earth would cease to exist.
 This is so because in the words of the Second Vatican Council: